trek-view/basecamp/_posts/2022-04-01-gopro-telemetry-exporter-getting-started.md

   * I only want a good fix to avoid noise (3D / `3`)
 * `GPS5Precision`: Will filter out GPS5 samples where the [Dilution of Precision](https://en.wikipedia.org/wiki/Dilution_of_precision_(navigation)) is higher than specified (this DOP value is * 100, e.g. 500 = 5)
   * I want a fairly good DOP, again for reducing noise (5 / `500`)
+* `WrongSpeed`: will filter out GPS positions that generate higher speeds than indicated in meters per second
+  * I want to remove any two consecutive points where speed between them is greater than 50 m/s (180 km/h) as these are clearly erroneous (I was walking when shooting the video)

 Now paste this code into a new file called `GS018422-gps-acl-only.js`;